Here at Lighthouse, we typically work with businesses that have mature products.

 It was one of the most visited areas of their site but suffered from some usability issues until we came onboard to give it a makeover.

-50 thousand people completed the calculator in 2017.
+50 thousand people completed the calculator the year before we started.
 Mature products of this type already have loads of users, years of previous work and untold lines of code to pick apart.

 What they don’t tend to have is a dedicated UX team, and so often features can mushroom out of control without much thought to usability.